 Roger Barnard is bedridden, making it necessary for him to use diapers.
 As time passes it becomes difficult for Eleanor Barnard and the aides to keep up with Roger's hygiene and the demands of his condition.

 Aides provided by the Longview community come into the Barnard's apartment and help Eleanor with Roger.
 Particularly, they will help get him in and out of bed, or if he is unable to get out of bed, they will help change his diapers.

-Eleanor Barnard tries to wake Roger Barnard up after their meal in the Longview Community's dining hall.
+Eleanor Barnard tries to wake her husband, Roger Barnard, up after their meal in Longview Community's dining hall.
 During the course of the meal, Roger fell asleep with his head on the table.

 Eleanor Barnard pushes Roger Barnard in the hallway of Longview.
 If Roger is unable to support himself it's hard for Eleanor to help.
 "If he ends up on the floor, I can't pick him up," Eleanor said.